Natalya Hughes

 #TheInterior

-Can we use the talking cure to solve society’s ‘problem’ with women?
-Natalya HughesThe Interior invites audiences into an exaggerated consultation room playfully furnished for psychoanalysis.
-This immersive installation combines sculptural seating, richly patterned soft furnishings, and uncanny objet d’art, nestled around a hand-painted mural to generate a stimulating space to unpack our collective and unconscious biases.
+Natalya HughesThe Interior invites audiences into an exaggerated consultation room, playfully furnished for psychoanalysis.
+The immersive installation—combining sculptural seating, richly patterned soft furnishings, and uncanny objets d’art, nestled around a hand-painted mural—generates a stimulating space to unpack our collective and unconscious biases.

 Curated By